skooma1992/ReeledIn/README.md

 ```

 ## About
->ReeledIn was built with Javascript and utilizes the Google Maps API, FishWatch AP
-I, MySQL, and BootstrapMD.
+>ReeledIn was built with Javascript and utilizes the Google Maps API, FishWatch API, MySQL, and BootstrapMD.

 ## Team